 The Risks in Pursuing Korean Beauty Standards

 Koreans are more than ever comparing themselves to what they see on TV, YouTube, streaming platforms, and social media platforms like Instagram.
-A recent survey of Korean college students showed that they tended to compare their own appearance negatively with their peer group and with Korean celebrities.
-When asked to give describe themselves, most wrote about their appearance rather than their skills or personality.
+A recent survey of Korean college students showed that they tended to compare their appearance negatively with their peer group and Korean celebrities.
+When asked to describe themselves, most wrote about their appearance rather than their skills or personality.
 Young Korean women have been the most affected by body image concerns.
 However, Korean men are not immune.
 More and more Korean men are looking towards plastic surgery to get the Korean beauty standard look for Korean men.